kevinberonilla/jquery-quick-modal/README.md

 </div>
 ```
 **class="open-modal"**
-The class for the element which will trigger a modal window on click; can be changed to a selector of your choice when initialized (does not have CSS styles)
+The class for the element which will trigger a modal window on click; can be changed to a selector of your choice when initialized; default class is not styled by CSS

 **data-modal-id="my-modal"**
 Specifies the ID of the modal that the link will be bound to; required (throws an error if not present)

 **class="modal"**
 The class for the modal window; has CSS styles that can be edited/overridden

 **class="close-modal"**
 The class for the element which will close an opened modal window on click; has CSS styles that can be edited/overridden; can be changed to a selector of your choice when initialized (loses CSS styles when done so)